rust-lang/reference/src/expressions/array-expr.md

 [Array and slice](types.html#array-and-slice-types)-typed expressions can be indexed by writing a square-bracket-enclosed expression (the index) after them.
-When the array is mutable, the resulting [place] can be assigned to.
+When the array is mutable, the resulting [memory location] can be assigned to.
 For other types an index expression `a[b]` is equivalent to `*std::ops::Index::index(&a, b)`, or `*std::opsIndexMut::index_mut(&mut a, b)` in a mutable place expression context.
 Just as with methods, Rust will also